 In the same way that we work with donors to accomplish their charitable giving objectives, we also work with companies to further their philanthropic goals.

 Corporate Giving Fund

-Opening a Corporate Giving Fund at the Community Foundation of Huntsville/Madison County is a smart way to maximize your company’s investment in our community.
+Opening a Corporate Giving Fund at the Community Foundation of Greater Huntsville is a smart way to maximize your company’s investment in our community.
 Corporate Giving Funds provide a convenient, flexible way for your business to show it cares about its local community and to build awareness about community needs.
 This type of fund can also strengthen employees’ relationships with one another and within the community by providing an enriching, shared-giving experience.
 Many companies use Corporate Giving Funds to help foster a “culture of giving” within their organizations by encouraging employees not only to give financially, but also to get involved in learning more about how nonprofits are benefitting the community where they live and work.

 A Corporate Giving Fund is typically less-costly and less time-consuming to administer than other forms of gift administration, such as setting up your own 501(c)(3) organization, but it still allows you to establish a charitable legacy in the name of your business and to fulfill multiple charitable interests.